 Next, the sound pressure level over time is presented in \autoref{fig:SoundPressTime}.

 Two immediate observations can be made.
-First, the two versions 3D-ACA and 3D-FMM seem to result in different sound pressures.
-This is correct, however, the logarithmic scaling amplifies the differences.
-The pressure values deviate in the peak values with a small difference, which is reasonable for two different compression techniques, where the parameters can not be the same.
-This is especially true for the ACA compared to the FMM, where in the first, a precision for the matrix approximation is set and for the latter, a fixed interpolation order is selected.
-Further, the results in \autoref{fig:SoundPressTimeInnen} start from infinite values.
-This is a correct result of a time domain calculation.
-The signal needs some time to travel to the points as wave propagation is modelled.
-This causal behaviour gives a zero pressure for the first few time steps resulting in an infinite sound pressure level.
-As well, the sinusoidal shape of the excitation can be seen, where again in the results at the points in the air, first, a kind of impulse is visible, which is related to the arriving wave.
+First, 3D-ACA and 3D-FMM seem to provide different sound pressures.
+This is true, although it must be remarked that the logarithmic scale amplifies the differences. \corr{To better show the differences, the surface pressure at the same point (node 3014) as in \autoref{fig:SoundPressTimeSurf} is shown in \autoref{fig:PressTime}.}

+\corr{It can be observed that the pressure values deviate in the peak values only marginally.
+This is explained by the fact that 3D-ACA and 3D-FMM introduce different approximations.
+More precisely, the necessary rank with respect to the complex frequencies is determined based on the norm \eqref{eq:norm}, for which both methods measure different quantities (see the discussion above \eqref{eq:norm}).
+Several combinations of the numerical parameters have been tested and led to similar results.
+In all tests, the overall accuracy as measured by \eqref{eq:norm} was met for both approaches.} Furthermore, the results in \autoref{fig:SoundPressTimeInnen} start from infinite values.
+This is a correct result for a time-domain calculation.
+The signal needs some time to propagate.
+This causal behaviour results in a zero pressure for the first few time steps, which corresponds to an infinite sound pressure level.
+As well, the sinusoidal shape of the excitation is visible, where again at the points in air, first, a kind of impulse is visible, which is related to the arriving wave.

-Concerning the two different methods, some data may be added.
-The 3D-ACA obtained a compression rate of 0.00878453 and has taken \unit[50503]{s} CPU time.
-The 3D-FMM computation reached a compression rate of 0.0105453 and has taken \unit[176406]{s} CPU time.
-This seems to be contradictory to the results in \autoref{sec:numeric_cube}.
-However, in these results, the parameters of both approximations are set such that the same error is obtained.
-In contrary, here, some heuristic parameters are chosen, which give comparable but not identical results.
-Especially, in the 3D-ACA, a very weak precision is selected, whereas in the 3D-FMM, a reliable interpolation order is selected.
+The 3D-ACA obtained a compression rate of 0.00878453 and needed \unit[50503]{s} of computation.
+The 3D-FMM computation reached a compression rate of 0.0105453 and needed \unit[176406]{s} of computation.
+This seems to be contradictory to the results of \autoref{sec:numeric_cube}.
+However, there, the parameters of both approximations were set such that the same error is obtained, whereas here, some heuristic parameters are chosen, which give comparable but not identical results.
+Especially, in the 3D-ACA, a very weak precision has been selected, whereas in the 3D-FMM, a reliable interpolation order has been selected.
 The latter is very conservative and does not result in the best compression.
-However, as we do not have an exact solution, the 3D-FMM with the selected parameters is expected to be closer to the exact solution than the ACA with the weak precision.
+However, as we do not have an exact solution, the 3D-FMM with the selected parameters is expected to be closer to the true solution than the ACA with the weak precision.

-This example shows that the proposed formulation can indeed be used to compute the radiated sound of an electrical machine.